nekoaimo/neko-ohif-xnat/README.md

 ### Touch Support:

-Touch support is available for easily segmentation of ROI Contours with a stylus/Apple pen, also including:
+Touch support is available for easy segmentation of ROI Contours with a stylus/Apple pen, also including:

 - Two finger drag-to-zoom
 - Three finger scroll